Basque football derbies: Osasuna and Navarre

-Another major club in the same part of Spain, CA Osasuna based in Pamplona, is often considered to be a Basque team and a participant in the region's derby matches as their homeland of Navarre is an integral part of the Greater Basque Country and many cultural ties exist; their ultras group Indar Gorri is favourable towards Basque nationalism.
+CA Osasuna based in Pamplona, is often considered to be a Basque team and a participant in the region's derby matches as their homeland of Navarre is an integral part of the Greater Basque Country and many cultural ties exist; their ultras group Indar Gorri is favourable towards Basque nationalism.
 Nevertheless, at times their relationship with the neighbouring teams, particularly Athletic Bilbao, has been hostile.
 The two clubs have a mutual foe in Real Madrid, and Osasuna have their own inter-regional and ideological rivalry with Real Zaragoza, the only major club in neighbouring Aragón.

 One reason for the animosity among the supporters of Athletic and Osasuna is the long list of players who have featured for both clubs, with many involved in direct transfers (Ziganda, Larrainzar, Lacruz, Tiko, Orbaiz, David López, Muñoz, Javi Martínez) born in or near Pamplona but signed by Athletic as they fit their selective player recruitment criteria.
 In the 21st century, Athletic have also trained several Pamplona natives (Iraizoz, Gurpegui, Llorente, San José, Muniain, Iñaki Williams, Nico Williams) from a young age in their youth setup when in the past they would have been likely to join Osasuna's cantera, at least during their formative years.

 In the summer of 2017, Athletic's approach to sign 18-year-old Jesús Areso from Osasuna's youth team (making it impossible to reject by paying his contractual release clause amount) led to the Pamplona club temporarily breaking relations with their Bilbao neighbours in annoyance due to the impolite manner in which their board felt the business was conducted.
 That closely resembled a previous situation in 2005 when Osasuna objected to Athletic recruiting Isma López and Javier Eraso from their cantera.
 In 2020, Osasuna received two payments relating to Athletic players: approximately €150,000 in development fees came from sporting milestones achieved by Oihan Sancet who had moved to Bilbao in 2015 as a juvenile under freedom of contract, and €1.5 million from Torino who sold Álex Berenguer to Athletic whilst having a clause in his contract triggering an additional payment – specifically designed to hinder such a move and agreed at the height of the Areso dispute.
 In a rare move in the opposite direction, Areso was welcomed back to Osasuna in the summer of 2021, still looked upon as a good prospect but never used by Athletic's first team and frozen out in the reserve squad after he and the club failed to agree contractual terms.